 Because Connor felt so prepared from her experience with the SEA-PHAGES lab, she felt ready to take the MCAT the summer before her junior year, which is earlier than usual.

 Adair hopes to one day be able to follow the lead of SEA-PHAGES and incorporate research into all traditional introductory biology labs at Baylor.

 “Because of this experience –– this model of inquiry-based labs –– we are confident that we can put the model into all of our freshman biology labs,” Adair said.
 “It might take three or four years, but that’s the great outcome of this grant.
 It has transformed the way in which we are developing new curriculum for our lab courses.
 Our goal is to eventually offer all students the chance to gain invaluable research experience during their freshman year.”

-UPDATE: Jade Connor, who will graduate from Baylor in May 2017, has been selected to receive a prestigious Fulbright study grant.
+UPDATE: Jade Connor graduated from Baylor in May 2017, and was selected to receive a prestigious Fulbright study grant.
 In fall 2017, she will begin studies at Maastricht University in the Netherlands for a master’s degree in governance and leadership in European public health.